COGS18/COGS18.github.io/assets/intro/syllabus.md

 However, if you prefer *not* to attend lecture or do not attend 75\% of lectures, that proportion of your grade will automatically be dedicated to your exam score, so each exam will be worth 20\% of your grade, rather than 15\%.

-### Coding Labs (15\%)
+### Coding Labs (10\%)

 Discussion section will be used as a coding lab.
 As such, you will be provided with specific tutorials or activities each week that are focused on preparing you for the assignments and final project.
 Across the quarter there will be 8 different coding labs (week 1 through week 9).
 If you attend at least 6 of these, you will receive full credit for coding labs.
 For each lab under 6 that you attend, 5\% credit will be deducted.
 (For example, if you attend 5 of 8 coding labs, you'll earn 10\% of the possible credit.
 If you attend 4, 5\%.
 If you attend 3 or fewer, you will not receive coding lab credit.)
 Note that to receive credit for a coding lab, you have to actually attend a section.
 These cannot be completed outside of section time.
 Week 10 is completely *optional*; attendance will *not* be taken that week.

 You should be signed up for a section for which you can attend.
 However, if you are unable to attend the section for which you are signed up, you are free to attend a different section any given week than the one in which you're assigned.
 You will receive attendance credit regardless of which section you attend.
 Note that this policy could change if too many people are attending one section each week.
 We intentionally have section capped at 35 people so that students can get help from their TAs and IAs.

-### Assignments (30\%)
+### Assignments (35\%)

-There will be four assignments, each worth ~8\% of your final grade.
+There will be five assignments, each worth ~7\% of your final grade.
 Assignments will be hands-on coding assignments.
 Assignments are to be completed individually and submitted on Datahub.
 You will typically have about 1 week after release to complete each assignment.
-Assignments will be due on Fridays by 11:59PM.
+Assignments will be due on Wednesy by 11:59PM.
 Late assignments will be accepted at 75\% credit for the first week after the due date.
 One week after the due date, feedback will be sent via e-mail and assignments will no longer be able to be submitted for credit.

 ### Exams (30\%)